LCJones73/Threat-Hunting-Scenario-Suspected-Data-Exfiltration/README.md

 ![image](https://github.com/user-attachments/assets/25cb5c80-5f25-4a82-8352-e810bfd10105)

-The results yielded nothing, which means for now John Doe has not acted maliciously to exfiltrate data.
+The results yielded nothing, which means for now John Doe (Labuser) has not acted maliciously to exfiltrate data.

 ## 12:00 PM – The Incident Summary Report finalized:
-John Doe is cleared of any suspicion for exfiltrating data, the report is finalized and sent to HR for review.<BR><BR>
+John Doe Labuser) is cleared of any suspicion for exfiltrating data, the report is finalized and sent to HR for review.<BR><BR>

 <p align="center">
   <strong>This wraps up Threat Hunting Scenario: Suspected Data Exfiltration From employee John doe under a P.I.P.</strong>